Getting Started

 • benchmarks/ — Benchmarks, results and a short performance report comparing implementations and use cases.

-Common fast quickstarts available now:
+Common quickstarts available now:

-• fast/meeting-scheduling-fast
+• legacy/meeting-scheduling-fast

-• fast/vehicle-routing-fast
+• legacy/vehicle-routing-fast

-• fast/employee-scheduling-fast
+• legacy/employee-scheduling-fast

 Each use case folder includes a README describing how to run the example, expected inputs, and any implementation-specific details.